Topics included in this article:

 Select the "Logs and Reports" tab and the click on "Alarm Monitoring Reports."

-This is where you can view reports for all of your monitored locations as well as download that data to your local machine.
+Here you can view reports for all of your monitored locations as well as download the data locally.

-Additionally, you can find alarm monitoring set-up updates through Audit Logs:
+You can also find alarm monitoring setup updates through Audit Logs:

 - Who made the last adjustment, user, or PIN name